PdxCodeGuild/20170724-FullStack-Night/1 - Python/labs/lab08-guess_the_number.md

 ## Version 4 (optional)

 Tell the user whether their current guess is closer than their last.
+This can be done by maintaining a variable containing the last guess outside the loop, then comparing the last guess to the current guess, and check if it's closer.
+Hint: you're interested in comparing the two absolute differences: `abs(current_guess-target)` and `abs(last_guess-target)`.

 ## Version 5 (optional)

-Swap the user with the computer: the user will pick a number, and the computer will guess until they get it right.
+Swap the user with the computer: the user will pick a number, and the computer will make random guesses until they get it right.